spsanps/CSE237C-AttentionOnFPGA/README.md

 ﻿# CSE237C-Project

-This project processes an input of size N x DMODEL and outputs a result of the same size, N x DMODEL.
+This project is an implementaion of the attention operation in language models on an FPGA.
+It processes an input of size N x DMODEL and outputs a result of the same size, N x DMODEL.

 The code is divided into different branches.